harding/old-docs-history-bitcoin.org/en/developer-guide.md

 6. Add the 4 checksum bytes from point 5 at the end of the extended key from point 2.
 7. Convert the result from a byte string into a base58 string using Base58Check encoding.

+The process is easily reversible, using the Base58 decoding function, and removing the padding.

 #### Mini Private Key Format
 Mini private key format is a method for encoding a private key in under 30 characters, enabling keys to be embedded in a small physical space, such as physical bitcoin tokens, and more damage-resistant QR codes.